Parth-Vader/v4/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
-  - JavaScript (ES6+)
+  - C++
-  - HTML & (S)CSS
+  - Python
   - React
-  - Vue
+  - Golang
   - Node.js
-  - Express
+  - Bash
   - NativeScript
 ---

 Hello!
-I'm Parth, a software engineer based in Kharagpur, India who enjoys building things that live on the internet.
-I develop exceptional websites and web apps that provide intuitive, pixel-perfect user interfaces with efficient and modern backends.
+I'm Parth, a software engineer based in Kharagpur, India who enjoys building things that are useful.
+I develop exceptional web apps and command line tools that provide intuitive user interfaces with efficient and modern backends.
+I love FOSS and hackathons.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+Currently, I'm in my final year at [IIT Kharagpur](http://www.iitkgp.ac.in/), completing my Masters degree in Mathematics and Computing.

-Here are a few technologies I've been working with recently:
+Here are a few technologies I'm proficient in: